-Update - Since writing this article I have made several hardware upgrades, specifically the MacBook Pro (including Radeon Pro Vega graphics) and my custom-built PC.
+Update - Since writing this article I have upgraded to the 16-inch MacBook Pro (NOV-2019).
 As a result, this article has been updated to reflect the changes.

-Final Update - Please refer to the article “My Setup (2022)” for a summary of my latest setup.
+Final Update - Please refer to the article “My Setup (Q3 2020)” for the latest details of my setup.

 At home, I switch between three devices.
-My daily driver is a 15-inch MacBook Pro with Retina Display (OCT-2018).
+My daily driver is a 16-inch MacBook Pro with Retina Display (NOV-2019).
 It’s primarily used for productivity tasks, software development, and photo editing.
 The full specification can be found below:

 - 1TB PCIe SSD

-I also have a 13-inch Surface Pro 2, which is a secondary device and primarily used for work, allowing me to natively interact with the Windows eco-system.
-The Surface Book 2 is a nice device, with great build quality, but limited by the surprisingly poor storage performance (300MB/s sequential write) and lack of Thunderbolt 3.
+I also have a 15-inch Lenovo ThinkPad X1 Extreme, which is a secondary device and primarily used for work, allowing me to natively interact with the Windows eco-system.
+I have previously shared my experience using the ThinkPad X1 Extreme, as well as techniques I use to co-exist across macOS and Windows.
 The full specification can be found below:

 Alongside my notebooks, I have a custom-built PC.
 The specification (listed below) is a couple of years old but still provides excellent overall performance.
 It is used for gaming (including VR), game development (GameMaker Studio 2), video editing, after effects and virtual labs.